-- The urinary antispasmodics are FDA-approved for the management of OAB, defined as urinary urgency, with or without urge incontinence, usually with frequency and nocturia. - In the absence of treatment, urinary incontinence has been shown to greatly reduce quality of life in areas such as physical and social functioning, as well as mental and general health (Coyne et al 2008). - The urinary antispasmodics include 2 classes of medications: muscarinic receptor antagonists include darifenacin (Enablex), fesoterodine (Toviaz), flavoxate, oxybutynin, solifenacin (Vesicare), tolterodine (Detrol), and trospium (Sanctura); and the beta-3 adrenergic agonist, mirabegron (Myrbetriq).
+- The urinary antispasmodics (with the exception of flavoxate) are FDA-approved for the management of OAB, defined as urinary urgency, with or without urge incontinence, usually with frequency and nocturia. - In the absence of treatment, urinary incontinence has been shown to greatly reduce quality of life in areas such as physical and social functioning, as well as mental and general health (Coyne et al 2008). - Solifenacin suspension is approved for use in pediatric patients ≥ 2 years of age with neurogenic detrusor overactivity. - The urinary antispasmodics include 2 classes of medications: muscarinic receptor antagonists include darifenacin (Enablex), fesoterodine (Toviaz), flavoxate, oxybutynin, solifenacin (Vesicare, Vesicare LS), tolterodine (Detrol), and trospium; and the beta-3 adrenergic agonist, mirabegron (Myrbetriq).
 The anticholinergic agents antagonize the effects of acetylcholine at muscarinic cholinergic receptors, thereby relaxing smooth muscle tissue in the bladder and consequently decreasing bladder contractions.
-In an effort to reduce dosing frequency and AEs, ER (LA, XL, and XR) formulations are available for oxybutynin (Ditropan XL), tolterodine (Detrol LA), and trospium. - Oxybutynin is the only agent that is also available in a topical gel (Gelnique) and transdermal patch (Oxytrol).
-Oxytrol for Women is an OTC transdermal patch for women ≥ 18 years for OAB treatment. - Mirabegron has a different mechanism of action and AE profile. - The results from clinical studies have demonstrated each of the urinary antispasmodics to be more effective compared to placebo in regard to improvements in micturition frequency, urgency, and urge incontinence episodes.
-Head-to-head studies with the urinary antispasmodics have not consistently found one agent to be superior to other agents within the class - A 2012 Cochrane review reported that IR formulations of oxybutynin, tolterodine, and trospium have similar efficacy, but oxybutynin was associated with more AEs.
+To reduce dosing frequency and AEs, ER (LA, XL, and XR) formulations are available for oxybutynin (Ditropan XL), tolterodine (Detrol LA), and trospium. - Oxybutynin is the only agent that is also available in a topical gel (Gelnique) and transdermal patch (Oxytrol).
+Oxytrol for Women is an OTC transdermal patch indicated in women ≥ 18 years of age for OAB treatment.
+Mirabegron has a different mechanism of action and AE profile. - The results from clinical studies have demonstrated each of the urinary antispasmodics to be more effective compared to placebo in regard to improvements in micturition frequency, urgency, urge incontinence episodes, and cystometric capacity (solifenacin suspension).
+Head-to-head studies with the urinary antispasmodics have not consistently found one agent to be superior to other agents within the class. - A 2012 Cochrane review reported that IR formulations of oxybutynin, tolterodine, and trospium have similar efficacy, but oxybutynin was associated with more AEs.
 In addition, solifenacin improved symptoms of OAB more so than tolterodine IR, while fesoterodine was more effective than tolterodine ER (Madhuvrata et al 2012). - A 2018 AHRQ systematic review update of nonsurgical treatments for urinary incontinence in women concluded that behavioral therapy, alone or in combination with other interventions, is generally more effective than other first- or second-line interventions (including pharmacologic interventions) alone for both stress and urgency urinary incontinence (Balk et al 2018).
-For women with urgency urinary incontinence, anticholinergics were significantly more likely to result in "cure" (OR, 1.80; 95% CI, 1.29 to 2.52) or improvement (OR, 1.79; 95% CI, 1.18 to 2.7) as compared to placebo.
+For women with urgency urinary incontinence, anticholinergics were significantly more likely to result in "cure" (OR, 1.80; 95% CI, 1.29 to 2.52) or improvement (OR, 1.79; 95% CI, 1.18 to 2.7) as compared to placebo. - Current consensus guidelines recommend the use of urinary antispasmodics in patients with OAB symptoms caused by detrusor overactivity with or without urgency incontinence.
+Behavioral therapies should generally be used as initial treatment (eg, bladder training, bladder control strategies, pelvic floor muscle training, and fluid management) with urinary antispasmodics recommended as second-line therapy or in combination with behavioral therapy.
+Anticholinergics